Dutoprol Side Effects

 Applies to hydrochlorothiazide / metoprolol: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking hydrochlorothiazide / metoprolol:More common
+You should check with your doctor immediately if any of these side effects occur when taking hydrochlorothiazide / metoprolol:More common

 - Chest pain or discomfort